Skip to main content

 • You can run a web server on the ESP32 and connect to it from your browser (explained below)

-The Private Gateway is only available for users who join The Wokwi Club.
+The Private Gateway is only available for paying users.

 Installation